- Avoid Malware - Play online games only when you have effective security software and your computer's firewall is activated.

 YouTube Free V-Bucks - In Fortnite there are V-bucks, the virtual money that players can use to buy new gear.
 There are many fraudulent websites asking you to share an obscure code from your game account; in some cases, that allows scammers to gain access to your payment information either on your smartphone or game console.
 The third-party sites also have plenty of ads (which can lead you to download malware on your computer) or follow up with an email, which is really a phishing attempt or to download their app that can have spyware.

-Android Fortnite App Scam - Another scam that has been affecting Fortnite players are fake apps for in the Google Play store.
+Android Fortnite App Scam - Another scam that has been affecting Fortnite players is fake apps in the Google Play store.
 If you download the fake version of the game, you risk downloading spyware and adware that ends up being a real-life cyberattack.
-Many of these fake apps ask users to rate and review it with pre-written comments that make it look like the app is legitimate.
+Many of these fake apps ask users to rate and review them with pre-written comments that make it look like the app is legitimate.

 You should make sure to check your iOS and Android privacy settings to see if you're allowing third-party app downloads from untrusted sites.
 If you do, you may want to change that setting or delete those apps.
 You should only get apps from the official Apple and Android stores.

 Phishing - Another fraud tactic that translates well to the gaming world is phishing.
-Fraudsters will often use emails that look as if they are legitimate communication from a gaming creator, publisher or distributor.
-However, the email will contain a link that will ask and capture a player’s user name and password.
+Fraudsters will often use emails that look as if they are legitimate communication from a gaming creator, publisher, or distributor.
+However, the email will contain a link that will ask for and capture a player’s username and password.